 A landscape design plan for projects in fire-prone areas shall address fire safety and prevention.
 A defensible space or zone around a building or structure is required per Public Resources Code Section 4291(a) and (b).
 Avoid fire-prone plant materials and highly flammable mulches.
 Refer to the local Fuel Modification Plan guidelines.

 The use of invasive plant species, such as those listed by the California Invasive Plant Council, is strongly discouraged.
+At a minimum it is required that species listed in the California Invasive Plant Council’s Don’t Plant a Pest brochure as invasive in the project’s region are not installed.

 The architectural guidelines of a common interest development, which include community apartment projects, condominiums, planned developments, and stock cooperatives, shall not prohibit or include conditions that have the effect of prohibiting the use of low-water use plants as a group.